sunfounder/Sunfounder_Snappy_APP/README.md

 	 $ git clone https://github.com/sunfounder/Sunfounder_Snappy_APP.git

-Step 3 : Compile source code and create snappy app
+Step 3 : Compile the source code and create a snappy app

 	 $ cd Sunfounder_Snappy_APP/sunfounder/
 	 $ sudo ./create.sh

-Wait a moment, you will get a snappy app named sunfounder_0.0.3_armhf.snap under the Sunfounder_Snappy_APP/sunfounder directory.
+Wait for a moment, and you will get a snappy app named sunfounder_0.0.3_armhf.snap under the Sunfounder_Snappy_APP/sunfounder directory.

-Step 4 : Remotely copy the app you just create to a Raspberry Pi that ubuntu snappy core system installed
+Step 4 : Remotely copy the app you just created to a Raspberry Pi 2 on which the  Ubuntu Snappy Core system has been installed

 	 $ scp sunfounder_0.0.3_armhf.snap ubuntu@192.168.0.188:/tmp (Replace "192.168.0.188 to your Raspberry pi's IP address")